 (b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.

-“Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $50,000,000 (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.
+“Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); with respect to Party A’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $100,000,000 (or its equivalent in another currency); provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.
+Credit Okay w/change

+(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B; provided however, that the phrase “materially weaker” means the Credit Rating of the resulting, surviving or transferee entity is (i) rated less than investment grade by either Standard & Poor’s Rating Group (“S&P”) or Moody’s Investor Service, Inc. (“Moody’s”) or (ii) is withdrawn by either S&P or Moody’s; provided further, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event the resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event, X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefore Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+If such Eligible Credit Support is provided, it shall be in addition to any Eligible Credit Support required under the ISDA Credit Support Annex attached but it shall be otherwise administered under said Credit Support Annex.”

+Credit okay with this addition

 (d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.

 (e) Payments on Early Termination.
-For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.
+For the purpose of Section 6(e): (i) Market Quotation will apply, and (ii) the Second Method will apply.

 (f) “Termination Currency” means United States Dollars.

-(g) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
-If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

 (h) Additional Termination Event will apply.
-The following will each constitute an Additional Termination Event with respect to Party B:
+The following will each constitute an Additional Termination Event with respect to Party A and Party B: